Can a Tenant Leave Before the End of the Contract in the UK?

 • No Permission Needed: Tenants do not need your approval to end the tenancy—they only need to notify you properly.

-• Notice Format: The notice can be sent by letter, email, or via an agreed online method (e.g., through your letting agency’s portal).
+• Notice Format: Tenants can send the notice by letter, email, or through an agreed online method (e.g., through your letting agency’s portal).

 • Required Details: The tenant should clearly state their intention to end the tenancy in their notice.
 It must include the tenant’s name, the full property address, and the start date of the tenancy.
 Additionally, the notice should specify the final day the tenant intends to pay rent and vacate the property.
-To be valid, the tenant must sign and date the notice.
+The tenant must sign and date the notice for it to be valid.

 • Proof of Notice: Encourage tenants to keep proof of delivery (e.g., email confirmation, postal receipt), which can also benefit you in resolving disputes.
 Keeping clear written records can serve as evidence to support claims or agreements made with tenants.

-• Rent Responsibility: If a tenant fails to pay rent during the notice period, you have the right to recover any unpaid rent through legal channels.
+• Rent Responsibility: If a tenant does not pay rent, you have the right to recover any outstanding rent arrears through legal channels.

 Example: If a tenant serves notice on 1st May, the tenancy would legally end on 29th May.